 The requirements for subrecipient monitoring are contained in 31 USC 7502(f)(2)(B) (Single Audit Act Amendments of 1996 (Pub.
-L. No. 104-156)); OMB Circular A-133 (§.225, §.310(d)(5), and §.400(d)); A-102 Common Rule (§.37 and §.40(a)); OMB Circular A-110 (2 CFR section 215.51(a)); program legislation; Section 1512(h) of ARRA; 2 CFR section 176.50(c); 2 CFR parts 25 and 170; 48 CFR parts 4, 42, and 52; Federal awarding agency regulations, and the terms and conditions of the award
+L. No. 104-156)); OMB Circular A-133 (§.225, §.310(d)(5), and §.400(d)); A-102 Common Rule (§.37 and §.40(a)); OMB Circular A-110 (2 CFR section 215.51(a)); program legislation; 2 CFR section 176.50(c); 2 CFR parts 25 and 170; 48 CFR parts 4, 42, and 52; Federal awarding agency regulations, and the terms and conditions of the award

 - 1. Obtain an understanding of internal control, assess risk, and test internal control as required by OMB Circular A-133 §.500(c). - 2.
 For non-ARRA first-tier subawards made on or after October 1, 2010, determine whether the pass-through entity had the subrecipient provide a valid DUNS number before issuing the subaward. - 3.
-Determine whether the pass-through entity properly identified Federal award information and compliance requirements to the subrecipient, including requirements related to ARRA first-tier subawards, e.g., CCR registration (see N, Special Tests and Provisions in this Part), and approved only allowable activities in the subaward documents. - 4.
-For ARRA first-tier subawards, determine whether the pass-through entity assessed subrecipient compliance with the CCR registration requirement.
-[Note: Although subrecipients are not required to register at FederalReporting.gov unless the pass-through entity has delegated to them the responsibility for Section 1512 ARRA reporting, all subrecipients receiving ARRA funds are required to register in CCR as specified in 2 CFR section 176.50(c)]. - 5.
-Determine whether the pass-through entity monitored subrecipient activities to provide reasonable assurance that the subrecipient administers Federal awards in compliance with Federal requirements and achieves performance goals.
+Determine whether the pass-through entity properly identified Federal award information and compliance requirements to the subrecipient, including requirements related to ARRA first-tier subawards, e.g., CCR/SAM registration (see N, Special Tests and Provisions in this Part), and approved only allowable activities in the subaward documents. - 4.
+For ARRA first-tier subawards, determine whether the pass-through entity assessed subrecipient compliance with the continuing requirement to maintain a current SAM registration. . - 5.
+Determine whether the pass-through entity monitored subrecipient activities to provide reasonable assurance that the subrecipient administers Federal awards in compliance with Federal requirements and achieves performance goals. - 6.
+Determine whether the pass-through entity ensured required audits are performed, issued a management decision on audit findings within 6 months after receipt of the

-- 6. Determine whether the pass-through entity ensured required audits are performed, issued a management decision on audit findings within 6 months after receipt of the subrecipient's audit report, and ensured that the subrecipient took timely and appropriate corrective action on all audit findings. - 7.
+- subrecipient's audit report, and ensured that the subrecipient took timely and appropriate corrective action on all audit findings. - 7.
 Determine whether in cases of continued inability or unwillingness of a subrecipient to have the required audits, the pass-through entity took appropriate action using sanctions. - 8.
 Determine whether the pass-through entity evaluated the impact of subrecipient activities on the pass-through entity. - 9.
 Determine whether the pass-through entity identified in the SEFA the total amount provided to subrecipients from each Federal program, including separate identification of ARRA funds. - 10.
 If for-profit subawards are material, determine the adequacy of the pass-through entity's monitoring procedures for those subawards.